 cat filename.txt will display the contents of the file called filename.txt.

 You can also use the

-cat command to create a file by making use of the greater than
+cat command to create a file by using the greater than

 cat > newfile.txt will create a file called newfile.txt.